wwPDB/py-wwpdb_apps_val_rel/README.md

         --output_root - to output to a path of your choice --help for other options

-This should be run on a cron every few hours
+This should be run on a cron every few hours.

+If a priority queue is required, add the option --priority.

 ### 2) validation report workers